 My first visit to Mae Kampong was in 2004.
-I accompanied the product manager of Baobab Travel, Henko Wentholt, to see the village and the home stays.
+I accompanied the product manager of Baobab Travel, Henko Wentholt, to see the village and the homestays.
 I remember there was a house on the left when you entered the village which was called “John’s Place”.
-John from the UK lived there with his Thai wife and they also rented out one or two rooms.
-John has left Mae Kampong many years ago.
+John from the UK lived there with his Thai wife, and they also rented out one or two rooms.
+John left Mae Kampong many years ago.
 No idea what became of him.
 Later that year I hiked up to the summit of Doi Mon Lan with Willem Niemeijer.
 It was the day of the tsunami, December 25, 2004.
-A day like that you never forget.

 The start of tourism in Mae Kampong